 The survey was distributed to 5,100 family members and service providers across 50 states and the District of Columbia.
-Five program directors in each state/territory were contacted and asked to participate in the study by distributing surveys to 10 families and 10 providers associated with their respective program.
+A table of random numbers was used to select 255 program directors from a national database of Part C providers.
+Five randomly selected providers from each state/territory were contacted and asked to participate in the study by distributing surveys to 10 families and 10 providers associated with their respective program.
 Participants included 879 early intervention program practitioners and directors (59%) and parents of children with disabilities (41%) in 48 of the 50 states.

-Activity 2.15 Data analysis
+Activity 2.14 Data analysis

-Preliminary data analysis clustered the original 69 outcome statements into 16 themes.
+Survey participants judged from among 69 outcome indicators those that they considered to be the most valued benefits of each IDEA Part C service.
 Results indicated that families and providers differed in the identification and prioritization of outcomes.
-Differences were also detected in how outcomes were ranked between the categories of service coordination, natural environments, and the early intervention system.
-For example, families gave the theme "enhancing parenting abilities" a high ranking as a desired outcome of natural environments while providers gave it a low ranking.
-Clear differences in the outcomes associated with each Part C activity emerged when providers and parents were asked to select outcomes that they felt were benefits of service coordination, early intervention, and natural learning environments.
+Differences were detected in how outcomes were ranked between the categories of service coordination, natural environments, and the early intervention system.
+Certain categories of outcomes were more likely to be judged as the desired benefits of a specific Part C service, and only two outcome categories (family satisfaction and improved family quality of life) were considered valued outcomes for all three services.
 This study was completed in May 2001.
-See Appendix I for surveys, article submitted for publication, and protocols.
+See Appendix G for surveys, article submitted for publication, and protocols.